 A vacancy has arisen for a Lunchtime Supervisor

-To work week days Monday-Friday
+To work 10 hours per week

+Monday-Friday – Term Time only

 11.10 am – 1.10 pm

-The lunch time supervisor hours will be paid point 11 FTE £20,835 (£11.09 per hour)
+The Lunchtime Supervisor role will be paid at Grade 2, Scale point 3 FTE £21,408 (£11.40 per hour, pro-rata term time only)

-This is on a fixed term contract, to begin in January

-to the end of the Summer Term 2021.
+This is on a fixed term contract, to begin in January 2021 until the end of the Summer Term 2021.

 Purley Nursery School is committed to safeguarding our children.
 We follow Safer Recruitment practices which include, but are not limited to, applying for DBS checks on all newly appointed staff.